mouseless/baked/unreleased.md

   - `Page` component now provides an event bus to publish page-wide events
 - `SimpleForm` component is now added for rendering a basic form with inputs with dialog support
-- `DataTable` now supports row based actions via `ActionTemplate` property
+- `DataTable` now supports row based actions via `Actions` property
 - `Bake` now supports reload and show/hide reactions
   - Use `ReloadOn` and `ShowOn` to bind them to an event
   - Use `ReloadWhen` and `ShowWhen` to bind them to a page context value